CloudLabsAI-Azure/M365-Copilot/labguide/UserGuide.md

 ## About the Sandbox

-Using this environment, you'll be able to explore complete features and offerings offered by **Microsoft Copilot for Microsoft 365**.
-Please find the detailed overview of the sandbox environment below.
+Using this environment, you'll be able to explore the complete features and offerings offered by **Microsoft Copilot for Microsoft 365**.
+Please find a detailed overview of the sandbox environment below.

 Pre-provisioned virtual machine and resources: